Disentangled Inference for GANs with Latently Invertible Autoencoder: Experiments

-All models are first tested on the Flickr-Faces-HQ (FFHQ) database\footnote{\url{https://github.com/NVlabs/ffhq-dataset}} created by the authors of StyleGAN as the benchmark.
-FFHQ contains 70,000 high-quality face images.
-We take the first 65,000 faces as the training set and the remaining 5,000 faces as the reconstruction test according to the exact order of the dataset.
-We do not split the dataset by random sampling for interested readers can precisely reproduce all the reported results with our experimental protocol.

-Figure~\ref{fig:reconstruction} shows the reconstructed faces of all models.
-It is clear that LIA significantly outperforms others.
-The reconstructed faces by ALI and AGE look correct, but the quality is mediocre.
-The ideas of ALI and AGE are elegant.
-Their performance may be improved with the new techniques such as progressive growing of neural architecture or style-based one.
+Figure~\ref{fig:reconstruction} shows the reconstructed faces of all the methods.
+It is clear that LIA outperforms others from visual perception.
+The reconstructed faces by ALI look semantically plausible, but the reconstruction quality is mediocre.
 The method of the MSE-based optimization produces facial parts of comparable quality with LIA when the faces are normal.
 But this approach fails when the variations of faces become large.
-For example, the failure comes from the long fair, hats, beard, and large pose.
-The interesting phenomenon is that the StyleGAN with encoder only does not succeed in recovering the target faces using the same training strategy as LIA, even though it is capable of generating photo-realistic faces in high quality due to the StyleGAN generator.
-This indicates that the invertible network plays the crucial role to make the LIA work.
-The quantitative result in Table~\ref{tab:accuracyConstruct} shows the consistent superiority of LIA.
+For instance, the failure comes from the long fair, hats, beards, and large poses.
+Interestingly, StyleGAN with variational inference (VAE/GAN) fails in recovering the target faces using the same training strategy as LIA, but it is still capable of generating nearly photo-realistic faces due to the StyleGAN generator.
+This indicates that the invertible network plays a crucial role in making LIA work.
+The quantitative result in Table~\ref{tab:accuracyConstruct} also shows the best performance of LIA.

-The reconstruction from LIA facilitates semantic photo editing.
-Figure~\ref{fig:manipulation} shows the manipulation results on attributes of reconstructed faces and Figure~\ref{fig:stylemixing} displays the style mixing of real faces.